b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 These are the files used to run the pipeline using OpenAI's API.
 The model we used in our paper was GPT-5.

-The general work flow is to generate jsonl files where each line is an individual request to the API.
+The general work flow is to
+1. generate jsonl files where each line is an individual request to the API.
+2. Upload these files to OpenAI.
+Run them as batch jobs.
+3. Check for completion/errors.
+4. Download output or error logs.

-There are several utilities here for turning the output from a previous pipeline stage into a batch job for the next pipeline stage.
+There are several utilities here for turning raw data or the output from a previous pipeline stage into a batch job for a downstream pipeline stage.
 ```
 title-abstract-screening ---------> -----+-----> full-text-screening ----+--> categorization
                                          |                               |